Thale Noi Non-Hunting Area: Wildlife

-Royal or Sacred lotus, Nelumbo nucifera, are harvested extensively for food, medicine and religious ceremonies.
+The sacred lotus is harvested extensively for food, medicine and religious ceremonies.
 Thai people use all parts of this species for myriad uses including the rhizomes, stems, leaves, petals, pods and seeds in cooking; the flowers and leaves for Buddhist rituals; and the leaves, pods, petioles, stamens and pollen for treating a variety of ailments such as sinusitis, diabetes and fever.

-Similarly, leaves from the Pandanus plant, Pandanus amaryllifolius, found within the reserve are commonly used throughout Thailand for flavouring dishes and adding natural green colouring to drinks and sweets, as well as being used as a traditional medicine for treating diabetes.
+Leaves from the Pandanus plant (Pandanus amaryllifolius) are commonly used throughout Thailand for flavouring dishes and adding natural green colouring to drinks and sweets, and is used as a traditional medicine for treating diabetes.